Sport in Scotland: Shinty

 Shinty or camanachd is the traditional game of the Scottish Highlands, although historically it has a wider range.

 It is still played widely across the area today, with clubs also based in Glasgow, Edinburgh, Aberdeen, Fife and Perth, and in most universities.
 Its governing body is the Camanachd Association (in Scottish Gaelic, Comunn na Camanachd) who are based in Inverness.

 The sport's premier prize is the Scottish Cup, more popularly known as the Camanachd Cup.
 Shinty also has the honour of having provided, according to the Guinness Book of Records, the world's most successful sporting team, Kingussie Camanachd.
 Shinty was formerly played through the Winter but has recently become a primarily Summer game.
 It has common roots with the Irish sport of Hurling.

 Baseball

 Baseball has existed in Edinburgh since the 1930s when it was played at US air bases at Kirknewton and East Fortune.
 In 2007 the Scottish National League was formed after previously being associated with British Baseball Federation.
 The league consisted of the Edinburgh Diamond Devils, Edinburgh Eagles, Strathclyde Falcons and the Glasgow Baseball Association.
 In 2011 the league was still going strong with the Edinburgh Diamond Devils, Edinburgh Cannons, Edinburgh Giants, and the Glasgow Baseball Association.
+In 2018 the first Postseason was established in line with the traditions of the game - The Caledonia Classic.
+In 2022 the Scottish National League split into two divisions.
+The lower, Single A, and the higher, AAA.

-There have been 8 Scottish baseball players to play in the Major leagues.
-Baseball is a minority sport in Scotland and is only played at an amateur level.
+There have been 8 Scottish baseball players to play in the Major leagues, and in 2023 a player who played in Edinburgh at ages 13 – 15 was drafted to the Philadelphia Phillies organisation in MLB.

+Baseball is still a minority sport in Scotland and is only played at an amateur level but is growing year on year.